A guide to business electricity half hourly meters

 Inaccurate or estimated meter readings can see you overpaying for energy, and these costs can quickly add up if your business uses a lot of electricity.
 That’s why most energy-intensive businesses install a half-hourly meter to make sure they’re correctly billed for the electricity they use.
 If your business electricity use goes over a certain amount, you have to have one fitted at your workplace.

-There are a few different types of electric meters available to business users, the type you need will depend upon how much energy you use, along with how and when you use it.
+There are a few different types of electric meters available to business users.
+The type of meter you need will depend upon how much energy you use, along with how and when you use it.
 If your business uses a lot of electricity, here’s all you need to know about half-hourly electricity meters.

 What is a half-hourly meter?